strohs/memeify/README.md

  Gateway, would be to post new images directly into a S3 bucket and have your lambda trigger off of bucket PUT events.
  I did not take this approach because I wanted to explore using API Gateway with Lambda proxy integration.

-Another point to note is that the current code is a memory hog, as all processing is done in memory.
+Another point to note is that my current code is a memory hog, as all processing is done in memory.
 For example: the incoming JSON event data is de-serialized in memory, then the request body is extracted from the JSON event and BASE64 decoded into a ByteArray.
-That ByteArray contains the multipart/form-data which is also parsed in memory, and then the actual image data is extracted into another ByteArray and manipulated in memory.
+That ByteArray (containing the multipart/form-data) is also parsed in memory, and then the actual image data is extracted into another ByteArray and manipulated in memory.
  As you can see memory usage adds up pretty quickly.
-If this gets to be a concern, one option would be to start writing data to the lambdas `/tmp` storage (max size of 512MB) and then work with data from disk, possibly trading processing speed for reduced memory usage.
+If this gets to be a concern, one option would be to start writing data to the lambdas `/tmp` storage (max size of 512MB) and then work with data from disk, trading processing speed for reduced memory usage.

 ## Frontend Notes
-The frontend module contains a vue.js application used for submitting images to memeify.
-It's not used by the lambda code and is simply for testing purposes between a web front-end and AWS.
+The frontend module contains a vue.js/npm application for submitting images to memeify.
+It essentially just an HTML form that submits data to API Gateway.
 I may eventually use it as a starting point for a fictitious web-site that creates memes.
-It uses vue.js, vuetify, and npm.
-If you have experience with these tools then you can start the front-end in development mode using the following steps:
+If you have experience with these node/npm then you can start the front-end in development mode using the following steps:
     * deploy the memeify lambda onto AWS
     * configure the API gateway URL of the memeify endpoint into the [.env file](frontend/.env)